Kvadratni/goose/README.md

 Rules designed to control or manage the output of the model.
 Moderators that currently are supported by `goose`:

 - `passive`: does not actively intervene in every response
-- `truncate`: truncates the first contexts when the contexts exceed the max token size
+- `truncate`: truncates the first contexts when the context exceeds the max token size
+- `summarize`: Uses the LLM to summarize the main points of the conversation when context exceeds the max token size

 #### toolkits